-I am a machine learning researcher & engineer at LGND AI.
+I am an AI researcher at LGND AI and incoming Assistant Professor at UCL, starting in Fall 2026.
 My research focuses on the representation of geospatial phenomena in machine learning methods and, more broadly, on statistical machine learning and self-supervised representation learning.
 Beyond that, I am interested in the application of these methods in urban environments and to tackle climate change.
-In my free time, I volunteer for Climate Change AI where I served for two terms on the board until fall 2022.
-Before my current role, I was a postdoctoral researcher and research scientist at Microsoft Research.
-I completed my PhD at the University of Warwick and New York University, supervised by Stephen Jarvis (U Birmingham), Daniel Neill (NYU) and Hongkai Wen (U Warwick / Samsung AI).
+Before my current role, I was as a postdoctoral researcher and research scientist at Microsoft Research.
+I completed my PhD at the University of Warwick and New York University.
 I was also an Enrichment student at the Alan Turing Institute and a Beyond Fellow at TUM / DLR.
-I hold a Bachelors degree in Economics from the University of Freiburg (Germany) and a Masters in Transportation from Imperial College and University College London.
+In my free time, I volunteer for Climate Change AI where I served for two terms on the board od directors.

 For a recent talk about my work, check the video (MIT LIDS Seminar 2025) below: